SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-Or-For-Loop.md

 # Description
 Create a program, which prints the **first** odd number in a given sequence:

-* You receive the numbers from the console
+* You will receive the numbers from the console
 * Print the first **odd** number you encounter

 # Example